Theile/zshellman/README.md

 This fork will add Sea Shell (zsh) script snippets to the extension.

-# Original shellman scripting snippet description
+# Original Shellman scripting snippet description

 Learn easy Shell Scripting with `Shellman`, examples included.
 [Download](https://github.com/yousefvand/shellman-ebook) free ebook (pdf, epub).
 Reading the `Basics` part of the book is strongly recommended if you are new to `Shell Scripting`.
 Finally first edition of the ebook published.